-Here are 6 ways to manage your energy and reach highest potential from yourself.
+Here are 6 ways to manage your energy and reach the highest potential from yourself.

 The night routine must be well-thought of.
 Radiations from electronics like our phone and television actually hampers circadian rhythms and sleep patterns.
 Completely remove exposure to electronics at least half hour before going to sleep.